DavidPratten/jetisu/docs/run_notebooks.md

 ```shell
 docker run -p 8888:8888 ghcr.io/davidpratten/jetisu:latest
 ```
-- To open a Jupyter lab browser window like the one below, follow the launch instructions in terminal:
+- To open a Jupyter lab browser window like the one below, follow the launch instructions provided by docker in the terminal window:

 <img src="launch_jupyter.png" width="500"/>